 Marijuana Cannabis product waste must be made unusable and unrecognizable prior to leaving the premises.

-Solid, liquid and hazardous wastes generated during marijuana cannabis production and processing must be stored, managed, and disposed of in accordance with applicable state and local laws and regulations, including, to the extent practicable, rules adopted pursuant to 7 M.R.S.A. §2448(7)(G).
+Solid, liquid and hazardous wastes generated during marijuana cannabis production and processing must be stored, managed, and disposed of in accordance with applicable state and local laws and regulations, including, to the extent practicable, rules adopted pursuant to Title 28-B.

 Odors/Ventilation: